shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

       {
         "teachingId": "TEACH-003",
         "provisionId": "ART-XXX-005",
-        "issue": "Article 29 claimed but not found in citations", "note": "Provision may be in Vu section not extracted" }
+        "issue": "Article 29 claimed but not found in snippets", "note": "Provision may be in Vu section not extracted" }
     ],
     "deduction": -5
   },

   "validationStatsCheck": {
     "statsPopulated": true,
     "mathCorrect": true,